School of Human Sciences

 The Agriculture Education, Leadership, and Communications major equips graduates with the ability to inform and engage people about agricultural information and issues.
 This is achieved through curriculum emphasizing practical knowledge and hands-on experiences in teaching, leadership, and communications, in addition to well-rounded, individualized coursework in agricultural topics.
 Agricultural Education, Leadership, and Communications (AELC) graduates may become involved in a variety of occupations in agricultural business and industry, education, production, extension, and communications.
 The major requires 124 semester hours as shown in the catalog description.
 Students may choose to complete a concentration in Agricultural Education, Agricultural Leadership, or Agricultural Communications.
 The AELC concentrations are achieved by completing a combination of 59 hours of specified courses and restricted agriculture electives as approved by an AELC advisor.
 All students must earn at least a C in all AELC courses.

 The Agricultural Education concentration prepares individuals seeking careers as an agricultural education teacher.
-The Agricultural Leadership concentration develops students' skills for employment with the Extension service or a variety of agricultural industry careers.
+The Agricultural Leadership concentration prepares individuals for careers in leadership within various agriculture organizations and industry.
 The Agricultural Communications concentration prepare students to communicate and advocate for agriculture and the industry.

 Students desiring to receive certification to teach in secondary agricultural education will need to complete certification requirements.
-The Agricultural Education teacher education program at Mississippi State University is accredited by the Council for Accreditation of Education Preparation (CAEP).
+The Agricultural Education teacher education program at Mississippi State University follows the framework set by the Council for Accreditation of Education Preparation (CAEP) and is formally recognized as a teacher preparation program by the Mississippi Department of Education.
 Students must conform to the policies on teacher education, as explained under “Teacher Licensure” elsewhere in this catalog.

 Graduates will have knowledge of